WDI-SEA/interview-questions/readme.md

 * Explain event delegation
 * Explain how `this` works in JavaScript
+The 'this' keyword is used in classes and functions.
+Each instance of a object or class will have a 'this' property where its own data and properties are stored.

+When we create a Point object we can refer to: this.x this.y and different instacnces of the point can have their own calues. in this case 'this' refers to the instance of the Point.

 * Explain how prototypal inheritance works
 When an object inherits from another object.
 IE matt.__proto__=human

 * Why is it called a Ternary expression, what does the word "Ternary" indicate?

 Ternary is a conditional operator.
 It is the only operator that takes in 3 operands.
-If the condition is true then the operator returns the value of the 1st expression, if false, operator returns the value of the 2nd expression.
+If the condition is true then the operator returns the value of the 1st expression, if false, operator returns the value of the 2nd expression. var meal = isChicago? 'deep-dish' : 'pizza';
+is the same thing as:
+var meal;
+if (isPhilly) {
+  meal = 'cheesesteak'
+} else {
+  meal = 'burger'
+}

+Ternary code is harder to debug.

-* What's the difference between a variable that is: `null`, `undefined` or `undeclared`? null- undefined- undeclared- Undeclared variables
+* What's the difference between a variable that is: `null`, `undefined` or `undeclared`? null-empty value.. can be treated as a value. is explicitly set. undefined- a var that has not been set to anything. undeclared- variable that doesnt have a 'var' in front of it. not in memory.

   * How would you go about checking for any of these states?

 * What is a closure, and how/why would you use one?
+A closure is a function that has scope that refers to variables.
+We can use closures to save the scope of variables and their values at a certain point in time.

+Closures can be used to encapsulate a module of code.
+They wrap up the scope and make it unavailable to code that exists outside the closure.

+for (var i = 0; i < 10; i++) {
+  setTimeout(function() {
+  1000 * i
+  })
+}

 * What's a typical use case for anonymous functions?

+Anonymouse functios are useful when creating closures, for creating click handlers and writing code that wont be invoked from many places.

 * Difference between: `function Person(){}`, `var person = Person()`, and `var person = new Person()`?
 * What's the difference between `.call` and `.apply`?
 * Explain `Function.prototype.bind`.